Allianz to cut 700 jobs in Germany in next three years - Sueddeutsche

-BERLIN Allianz (ALVG.DE) is planning to cut 700 jobs in Germany over the next three years, Sueddeutsche Zeitung reported on Friday, citing company sources.
+BERLIN (Reuters) - Allianz (ALVG.DE) is planning to cut 700 jobs in Germany over the next three years, Sueddeutsche Zeitung reported on Friday, citing company sources.

 The cuts are part of a cost-reduction programme involving a total of almost 1,300 job reductions, some of which have already happened through early retirement, the newspaper said.